heytoki/Tokis-E7-Auto-Shop-Refresh/README.md

 Inside main.py, change the Application variable to whatever emulator you are using.
 (To know the emulator's name, open it and hover over it in the taskbar.)

+Check C:\Program Files\Tesseract-OCR in File Explorer and see if it exists.
+If it does not, check other drives and program files and look for Tesseract-OCR.

+Once you find it, copy the file directory and paste it with an additional " \ " with tesseract.exe added to the end (ex.
+C:\\Program Files\\Tesseract-OCR\\tesseract.exe) in main.py

+`pytesseract.tesseract_cmd = C:\\Program Files\\Tesseract-OCR\\tesseract.exe`

-Once you have your emulator opened and have secret shop open, go to
+If you have your emulator secret shop open, go to

 `Run > Run Module`